 According to the report, most customers who visited Apple stores and service centers couldn’t get their batteries replaced due to an insufficient supply.

 “I went to replace my battery but I was told to come back next week because they will have the battery in stock then.
 I have to visit the center twice just to replace my battery,” an unnamed customer told Business Korea.

 Industry watchers said that eight out of 10 customers who visited the centers failed to replace their batteries.
 Apple recommends that customers visit the centers after December 8 when it secures the supply of batteries.

 Apple Free Battery Replacement Program

-In a statement, Apple Inc. (NASDAQ:AAPL) said it found that a very small number of iPhone 6s devices may unexpectedly shut down.
+In a statement, Apple Inc. said it found that a very small number of iPhone 6s devices may unexpectedly shut down.